carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 {: .callout}

 ## Spatial Metadata
-Key metadata for all shapefiles include:
+Key metadata includes:

 1. **Object Type:** the class of the imported object.
 2. **Coordinate Reference System (CRS):** the projection of the data.
-3. **Extent:** the spatial extent (i.e. geographic area that the shapefile covers) of the shapefile.
-Note that the spatial extent for a shapefile represents the combined extent for all spatial objects in the shapefile.
+3. **Extent:** the spatial extent (i.e. geographic area that the data covers).
+Note that the spatial extent for a vector dataset represents the combined extent for all spatial objects in the dataset.

 Each `GeoDataFrame` has a `"geometry"` column that contains geometries.
 In the case of our `cropfield`  object, this geometry is represented by a `shapely.geometry.Polygon` object. `geopandas` uses the `shapely` library to represent polygons, lines, and points, so the types are inherited from `shapely`.

-We can view shapefile metadata using the `.crs`, `.bounds` and `.type` attributes.
-First, let's view the geometry type for our crop field shapefile.
+We can view the metadata using the `.crs`, `.bounds` and `.type` attributes.
+First, let's view the geometry type for our crop field dataset.
 To view the geometry type, we use the `pandas` method `.type` function on the `GeoDataFrame` object, `cropfield`.

 ~~~
 cropfield.type